Big issues in Auckland Council's 10-year budget signed off, including rates rise of 2.5 per cent from July

-The Auckland Council has wrapped up the big issues in a new 10-year budget that includes a regional fuel tax of 11.5 cents a litre and holds rates at 2.5 per cent for the next two years.
+The Auckland Council has wrapped up a new 10-year budget that includes a regional fuel tax of 11.5 cents a litre and holds rates at 2.5 per cent for the next two years.

 Named the "build-it" budget by Mayor Phil Goff, it includes targeted rates for improving water quality and tackling kauri dieback disease and protecting native flora and fauna.